 Those of you who’ve stumbled on my blog before know this is the route I chose.
 I remembered my friends had taken online TEFL certification courses while we were in college together, but they never ended up using them.
 I hadn’t considered it before because I didn’t think I had what it takes to be a good teacher (patience, patience, patience!), but when I realized the kind of money one can make from teaching English abroad, I signed up for a TEFL course myself.
 Then, I thought, “I might actually like this!”

 And I proceeded to find a job in Thailand.
 Why Thailand?
 For me, it was because of the initial short-term commitment, which is anywhere from 3-6 months, with the opportunity to stay for years (and many do).

 But that TEFL certification opened up the whole world to me, not just Thailand.
 I went on to teach in China, but there are more than 80 countries around the world — in the Middle East, Asia, Latin America and Europe — where accredited TEFL certifications are accepted, and they’re actively looking for ESL teachers to come teach English abroad.

 I took a leap of faith, not knowing if I would enjoy teaching or Thailand or anything about the idea of traveling solo.
 But my original five months turned into two years… and counting.
-Not only did I end up loving teaching, but my experiences led me to found my own TEFL agency, where I now help others teach English abroad while living and earning from anywhere in the world I choose to be.
+Not only did I end up loving teaching, but my experiences led me to found my own TEFL agency, globalU, where my goal is to make it easy for others to get started teaching English abroad while living and earning from anywhere in the world I choose to be.